Dionisio1013/Yelp-KPI-Metric/README.md

 #### -- Project Status: [Active/In Progress]

 ## Project Intro/Objective
-Yelp is a crowd-source app that allows users to critique restaurants by providing a star rating from 1-5 and a message argumenting their reasons.
-It acts as a way for restaurants to market their popularity, have business-customer interaction, set standards expectations and to be able to learn from customer criticism.
+Yelp is a crowd-sourced app that allows users to critique restaurants by providing a star rating from 1-5 and a message arguing their reasons.
+It acts as a platform for restaurants to market their popularity, facilitate business-customer interaction, set standard expectations, and learn from customer criticism.

 Goals of project
 1) Using NLP analyze the text of certain ratings from Yelp reviews.